Usman Club clinch DC South Basketball Championship trophy

-Usman Basketball Club clinched the Deputy Commissioner South Basketball Championship 2023 trophy after defeating Arambagh Club in the grand finale at the International Abdul Nasir Basketball Courts in Arambagh, Karachi.
+LAHORE - Usman Basketball Club clinched the Deputy Commissioner South Basketball Championship 2023 trophy after defeating Arambagh Club in the final at International Abdul Nasir Basketball Courts in Arambagh, Karachi.

-The championship, organized by the Karachi Basketball Association (KBBA) in collaboration with Sindh Olympic and the Alliance of Markets Arambagh, showcased outstanding basketball prowess.
-In the enthralling final against traditional rivals Arambagh Club, Usman Club showcased exceptional skills, securing a 61-51 victory.
-Shaf Khan led the charge with 22 points, supported by Hamza Khawaja with 18 points, and Mubarz Ahmed and Ijaz Ahmed contributed 8 points each.
+In the thrilling final against Arambagh Club, Usman Club showcased exceptional skills, securing a 61-51 victory.
+Shaf Khan led the charge with 22 points, supported by Hamza Khawaja with 18 points, and Mubarz Ahmed and Ijaz Ahmed contributing 8 points each.
 For the runners-up, Daniyal Marwat scored 15 points, Hasan Ali added 14 points, and Mustafaul Haq contributed 12 points.

-Deputy Commissioner South Captain Altaf Hussain Sario graced the occasion as the chief guest and distributed cash and prizes among the winners and top performers.
-The prize distribution ceremony, presided over by Asif Gulfam, saw emerging players' awards presented to Usman Haider Khan of BVS Parsi School and Abdul Rahman of Bahria School Karsaz.
+DC South Captain Altaf Hussain Sario graced the occasion as the chief guest and distributed cash and prizes among the winners and top performers.
+The prize distribution ceremony, presided over by Asif Gulfam, saw emerging players awards presented to Usman Haider Khan of BVS Parsi School and Abdul Rahman of Bahria School Karsaz.
 A special award was bestowed upon Daniyal Khan Marwat of Habib Public School.

 Addressing the ceremony, Deputy Commissioner South Altaf Hussain Sario expressed his commitment to promoting sports activities in the district, announcing upcoming events in badminton, squash, and cycle races.
 He pledged support for the advancement of basketball and revealed plans for boxing, gymnastics, and karate competitions in Lyari in January.